 Applying for Financial Aid

-Financial aid can make the already affordable tuition at University College even more reasonable.
+Financial aid can make the already affordable tuition at the WashU School of Continuing & Professional Studies (CAPS) even more reasonable.

 Students may register for courses after completing all of the steps below.
 We recommend applying for financial aid as early as possible in the semester prior to your enrollment.
 Typically, financial aid applications take eight or more weeks to process.